sportinglabs/sporting-xnft/README.md

-# dual-xnft
+# Sporting F1

-Compact version of the main app from Dual Finance, built specifically for the xNFT context.
+Sporting F1 is an F1 Fantasy League consisting of 2,000 cars.
+NFT traits make race prediction and earn points.
+The top 100 players of the 2023 season will receive prizes.

+This is the repository for the xNFT running in your Backpack wallet

 ## Requirements